njs992/nialls_adventure_game/handbook/3b_races.md

 Second Wind

 - When receiving damage that would otherwise down a player character, the player character may instead choose to be reduced to 1 health point and gain an additional F+, K+, and S+ for the rest of combat.
 Upon exiting combat, take 1 damage.
-- Free action, single use.
+- Null action, single use.

 Fast to Learn